nzakas/understandinges6/manuscript/09-Classes.md

 ## Class Declarations

-The simplest form of classes to understand is the one that looks similar to other languages: the class declaration.
+The simplest class form is the one that looks similar to other languages: the class declaration.
 Class declarations begin with the `class` keyword followed by the name of the class.
 The rest of the syntax looks similar to concise methods in object literals without requiring commas between them.
 For example, here's the class equivalent of the previous example:

 ```js
 class PersonClass {